An In-depth Walkthrough of GRPO in NeMo RL#

 where:

-• \(r_t(\theta)\) is the ratio \(\frac{\pi_\theta(x)}{\pi_{\theta_{\text{old}}}(x)}\) that measures how much the policy has change
+• \(r_t(\theta)\) is the ratio \(\frac{\pi_\theta(x)}{\pi_{\theta_{\text{old}}}(x)}\) that measures how much the policy has changed.

-Improvements to the GRPO loss formulation for stability and accuracy#
+Improvements to the GRPO Loss Formulation for Stability and Accuracy#

-On-Policy KL Approximation (use_on_policy_kl_approximation)#
+On-Policy KL Approximation#

 \[ D_{\text{KL}} (\pi_\theta || \pi_\text{ref}) \approx E_{x \sim \pi_{\theta}} \Big[ \frac{\pi_\text{ref}(x)}{\pi_\theta(x)} - \log \frac{\pi_\text{ref}(x)}{\pi_\theta(x)} - 1 \Big] \]